manas1331/Depression-Detector-Website/README.md

 Our website utilizes a blend of JavaScript, HTML, CSS, Bootstrap, and Flask to deliver a seamless and user-friendly experience.
 With a focus on accessibility and ease of use, our platform aims to reach a wide audience and offer valuable insights into one's mental health.

-We are also planning to integrate the chatbot in the same website.
+We are also planning to integrate the chatbot in the same website which we had built during the Hackathon.